j-joe-akin/fig-can/README.md

 # fig-can
 FigureCanvas is a seamless way to visualize repeats of scientific experiments.
 We’re making it easy to see how robust a given scientific result is.
+It's like version control for any particular experiment, or scientific hyopthesis.

 Meet Suzie.
 She’s a scientist, doing science….
 ![Intro Cartoon](/img/suzie_the_scientist.jpg)